tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher-Mini-tutorial.md

 ### UNWIND Clause

-The `UNWIND` clause is used to transform a list into individual rows, allowing you to process each item in the list as a separate element in the query result.
+The `UNWIND` clause takes a list and expands it into individual rows so that the subsequent parts of the query (the “following statement”) can process each element separately.
+Without the actual statement or more context, it’s difficult to provide a more specific relationship.

 #### Syntax: